binkley/homebrewery-files/warpipes.md

 _**Giving the Thumb**_ (1 charge).
 You play mocking notes to cast the [Vicious Mockery](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#ViciousMockery) cantrip.

-_**Good or Ill**_ (2 charges).
-You play a steady drone with _Concentration_ until the start of your next turn.
-You can add or subtract d4 as a _Reaction_ to any ability check, attack roll, or saving throw of a creature within 60 ft.
-You can do this after the d20 is rolled, but before the outcome is determined.
-If you use your _Reaction_ you stop playing.

 _**Heroic Tune**_ (1 charge).
 You play a wistful tune to cast the [Heroism](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Heroism) spell.

 _**Opening Notes**_ (2 charges).
 You play curious notes to cast the [Knock](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Knock) spell.

+_**Piper&rsquo; Choice**_ (2 charges).
+You play a steady drone with _Concentration_ until the start of your next turn.
+You can add or subtract d4 as a [Reaction](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Reaction) to any ability check, attack roll, or saving throw of a creature within 60 ft.
+You can do this after the d20 is rolled, but before the outcome is determined.
+If you use your _Reaction_ you stop playing.

+\page

 _**Pipes of Bane**_ (1 charge).
 You play a dour drone and harsh squeaks to cast the [Bane](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Bane) spell.

-\page

-_**Pipes of Blame**_ (3 charges).
-You play awkward, dissonant notes to cast the [Confusion](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Confusion) spell.
-The spell&rsquo;s does not require _Concentration_ and effects on a creature&rsquo;s failed saving throw lasts only until the end of that creature&rsquo;s next turn.

 _**Pipes of Blessing**_ (1 charge).
 You play a simple drone and hopeful melody to cast the [Bless](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Bless) spell.

+_**Pipes of Confusion**_ (4 charges).
+You play _Johnny Cope_ with awkward, dissonant notes to cast the [Confusion](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Confusion) spell.

 _**Pipes of Haste**_ (3 charges).
 You play _Murdo's Wedding_, a quick-time march to cast the [Haste](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Haste) spell.

 _**Pipes of Pain.**_ (5 Charges).
 You play _The King Under the Water_, unleashing a maddening skirl that fills a 60-foot [Emanation](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#EmanationAreaofEffect) from you.
 Each creature of your choice in that area must make a Wisdom saving throw.
 An allied creature that can see you can use its [Reaction](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Reaction) to drop to the ground and cover its ears; the creature falls [Prone](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#ProneCondition), is [Deafened](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#DeafenedCondition) until the start of your next turn, and automatically succeeds on its saving throw.

 - **On a failed save**, a creature takes 6d6 Thunder damage and is wracked with confusion for up to 1 minute.
 While confused in this way, the creature must subtract a d6 from its attack rolls and ability checks.
-The creature can repeat its saving throw at the end of each of its turns, ending the effect on itself with a success.
+The creature can repeat its saving throw at the end of each of its turns, ending the effect on itself on a success.

 - **On a successful save**, a creature takes half as much damage.